yazeedbashammakh/Data_Engineering/spark.md

 ### **2. Executor Process**
 - Each node has "yarn.nodemanager.resource.memory-mb" amount of memory available for spark to distribute among exectors.
 - Each executer can have maximum memory limit till "yarn.scheduler.maximum-allocation-mb".
+- Each executor can have around 5 cores as recommended.
+This can be adjusted if required.
 - Executer memory is devided into:

 **1. Heap Memory:**